Vamsi554/Meraki-Stores-Website-Development/README.md

 # MERAKI STORES WEBSITE DEVELOPMENT

-Web Application for Meraki Stores, E-Commerce Based Startup, Custom Merchandise The website for Meraki Stores is developed using PHP Laravel Framework.
+Web Application for Meraki Stores, an e-Commerce based startup in the field of custom merchandise.

+The website for Meraki Stores is developed using PHP and Laravel Framework.

 Following are the pages which constitute the web application.

 # HOME PAGE